 Is it safe to post donated valuables from Hamilton?

 Yes.
 Parcels go by Royal Mail Special Delivery Guaranteed, tracked from the Post Office counter through to delivery.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post.

 Can our shop ask about an item before posting it?

 Yes.
-Message GoldPaid on WhatsApp on 07375 071158 or call 07763 741067 with photos and questions.
+Message GoldPaid on WhatsApp or call us on 07763 741067 with photos and questions.
 You will get an honest view on whether the item is worth posting, with no obligation to continue.

 How are donated items valued?